0770449/KamalsBookStore_Repeat/README.md

      typing the code of CateoryRepository and Repository files Repository.cs copied from the given files
      Add and modify CategoryRepository.cs

+      complited to the CoverType model

+ added th Id and Name in the CoverType.cs file

+add the CoverTypeRepository Clas

+ added the ICoverTypeRepositry Interface

+ made changes in the unitOfWork and IunitOfWork files

+ added the migration AddCoverTypeToDb to the migration folder added the files for the covertype in view

      Create ISP_Call file and install Dapper package